RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: METHOD

 \subsection{Residual-based Mapping}

 In large-scale scenes, various layouts and complex structures make it challenging for the scene representations to remain both expressive and efficient.
 Shown in Figure~\ref{fig:method-pipeline}(c), we employ a mixed representation to address this challenge.
-This representation consists of a explicit coarse TSDF grid $\mathcal{V}_{\text{coarse}}$ and an implicit neural map $\Theta$, which correspond to $\mathcal{F}_c$ and $\mathcal{F}_{\triangle}$ in Eq. \ref{eq:1} respectively.
-The key insight of the residual-based representations is to obtain the coarse reconstruction in real time and provide the basis \fix{surface} for the implicit module to efficiently deform and refine.
+This representation consists of an explicit coarse TSDF grid $\mathcal{V}_{\text{coarse}}$ and an implicit neural map $\Theta$, which correspond to $\mathcal{F}_c$ and $\mathcal{F}_{\triangle}$ in Eq. \ref{eq:1} respectively.
+The key insight of the residual-based representations is to obtain the coarse reconstruction in real time and provide the initial \fix{surface} for the implicit module to efficiently deform and refine.
 Consequently, given an arbitrary 3D position $p$, the attributes $\mathcal{O}(p)=\{\mathcal{O}^{\text{TSDF}}(p),\mathcal{O}^{\text{RGB}}(p)\}$ which are the geometry and appearance of $p$ can be formed in a residual-based aggregation as: \fix{ } where $\text{TriLerp}(\cdot , \cdot)$ denotes the trilinear interpolation operation to query RGB and TSDF values for $p$ and $\mathcal{D}$ is the decoder for the implicit neural map $\Theta$.

-\paragraph{Mixed Scene Representation} Given the posed RGB-D frames, the explicit component $\mathcal{V}_{\text{coarse}}$ of the proposed scene representation is constructed via TSDF Fusion~\cite{curless1996volumetric} with a relatively low resolution to store the coarse TSDF and RGB attributes, serving as explicit bases of our reconstruction.
-Similar to some previous implicit-based methods, the implicit component $\Theta$ includes two kinds of embedding functions, which are hash embedding $\mathcal{H}_{\triangle}$ \cite{muller2022instant} and positional embedding $\rho$~\cite{muller2019neural}, to encode the reconstruction residuals for an arbitrary position upon the $\mathcal{V}_{\text{coarse}}$.
-Specifically, adopting this joint embedding in the representation can balance the training efficiency and reconstruction quality\cite{wang2023co}, which is critical for online reconstruction.
-Furthermore, the residual learning can not be independent without the explicit {bases} , the final residual-based aggregation to calculate the attributes for a position $p$ can be formed based on Eq.~\ref{eq:Op} as:
+\paragraph{Mixed Scene Representation} Given the posed RGB-D frames, the explicit component $\mathcal{V}_{\text{coarse}}$ of the proposed scene representation is constructed via TSDF Fusion~\cite{curless1996volumetric} with a relatively low resolution to store the coarse TSDF and RGB attributes, serving as explicit base of our reconstruction.
+Similar to some previous implicit-based methods, the implicit component $\Theta$ includes two kinds of embedding functions, which are hash embedding $\mathcal{H}_{\triangle}$~\cite{muller2022instant} and positional embedding $\rho$~\cite{muller2019neural}, to encode the reconstruction residuals for an arbitrary position upon the $\mathcal{V}_{\text{coarse}}$.
+Specifically, adopting this joint embedding in the representation can balance the training efficiency and reconstruction quality~\cite{wang2023co}, which is critical for online reconstruction.
+Furthermore, the residual learning depends on the explicit base, and the final residual-based aggregation to calculate the attributes for a position $p$ can be formed based on Eq.~\ref{eq:Op} as:

 \fix{ } where $\text{TriLerp}(\cdot , \cdot)$ denotes the trilinear interpolation operation for $p$ on the grid $\mathcal{V}_{\text{coarse}}$ to query the coarse RGB and TSDF values. $\rho (p)$ denotes the positional embedding.